osrf/gazebo_tutorials/haptix_matlab/tutorial.md

 # Overview

-This tutorial will explain how to use Matlab or Octave for requesting a description of the hand, sending new joint commands, and receiving state updates.
+This tutorial will explain how to use Matlab in Windows or Octave in Linux for requesting a description of the hand, sending new joint commands, and receiving state updates.
+The Matlab and Octave systems have the same API, but the steps to run each system differ slightly.

 We assume that you have already done the [installation step](http://gazebosim.org/tutorials?tut=haptix_install&cat=haptix).